10 Best Things To Do In Honolulu When It Rains

 Location: 1525 Bernice St, Honolulu, HI 96817

-Hours Open: Everyday from 9am-5pm
+Hours Open: Every day from 9am-5pm

 Spend an afternoon immersing yourself in Hawaiian history and culture at the Bishop Museum in Honolulu.

-Founded over 100 years ago and three-stories high, the museum was originally used to store family treasures and heirlooms of the Kamehameha dynasty but today it serves to preserve history and to educate the public.
+Founded over 100 years ago and three stories high, the museum was originally used to store family treasures and heirlooms of the Kamehameha dynasty but today it serves to preserve history and to educate the public.

 The Bishop Museum is the largest museum in the state and features an extensive collection of specimens and educational experiences which will keep kids engaged too.
 The museum is located in Kalihi in Honolulu and will take 45 mins by bus from Waikiki with tickets costing approximately $25 per person.